vasuag29/vasuag29/README.md

 ## Hello World! 👋

-#### I'm a software engineer/developer fascinated by AI and astrophysics!
+#### I'm a software engineer fascinated by AI and astrophysics!
 Currently, I'm a CS grad student at Northeastern University, Boston.
 #### I have over 4 years of experience in building applications with C#, MEAN stack and Azure.
 Right now, I'm focusing on mastering system design and building scalable systems.

 <img src="https://camo.githubusercontent.com/e15e75521862be103c834df436a8f9e075c945e5/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6475334a336358797a686a3735494f6776412f67697068792e676966" width="250" height="250" align="right"/>